-In Dutch culture, Sinterklaas is undeniably St. Nicholas, wearing a bishops vestments, but the mixing of the stories is murky and takes a much darker turn.
-While it has this early Turkish bishop riding through the sky and distributing gifts, it adds the idea of a book noting which children were nice and which were naughty.
+In Dutch culture, Sinterklaas is undeniably St. Nicholas, wearing a bishops vestments, but the mixing of stories is murky and takes a nasty turn.
+While it has this bishop riding through the sky and distributing gifts, it adds the idea of a book with notations of which children were nice and which were naughty.
 The nice ones got gifts.
 The naughty ones risked being thrown in jute bags by Sinterklaas’s helper — originally a devil, later the legend took on racist tones — and stolen away!

 One final note: Despite the fact that the fur-trimmed costume we associate with Santa Claus seems fitting for the North Pole, it’s really just a stylized fancy bishop’s outfit.
-Pope Benedict — always the fashion plate — created a bit of a stir a few years back when he appeared in public sporting a camauro, an older type of hat on which Santa’s is based that had fallen out of fashion for being considered too showy.
+Pope Benedict — always the fashion plate — created a bit of a stir a few years back when he appeared in public sporting a camauro, the fur-trimmed type of bishop’s hat on which Santa’s is based, which has fallen out of fashion for being considered too showy.